cookrn/babybel/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/cookrn/babybel.

 ## License

+Obviously, no ownership, rights, copyright, or trademark of the Babybel name or logo were obtained or are implied with this project.
+Lisp is not cheese.

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).